 Director of Health + Wellness

 In the spring of 2013, Sarah moved onto the historic Armstrong Farm nestled deep in the Kittatinny Mountain Valley.
 The neglected land that was regionally classified as a wetland fen, or peat accumulating wetland, became a playground for experimentation.
-The habitat proved to be a challenge to cultivate with its seasonal flooding and high water table.
-She grew food nonetheless, focusing on what worked with the land and in turn what worked for the lifestyle she wanted to create.
 It was during this period that she began to study permaculture design and natural farming techniques under the influence of experts Bill Mollison and Masanobu Fukoaka.
 The principles and philosophies that nurture resilience of not just the land, but the habitat and its people were of top priority.

 Sarah has been wild foraging for Restaurant Latour since 2014.
-Her list of wild edible ingredients currently exceeds 350 items, all harvested in the Kittatinny Mountains and Ridge and Valley regions of Sussex County, New Jersey.
+Her list of wild edible ingredients currently exceeds 350 items, all harvested in the Kittatinny Mountains and Ridge and Valley regions of Sussex County.
 She has built intimate relationships with each habitat and always harvests with sustainability in mind.
 Upon delivery, she educates the chefs on each specimen, their seasonality, medicinal qualities, native use and how to successfully extract their unique flavor profiles.
-This relationship building is what defines Restaurant Latour’s unique dining experience.
-It completes the circle of eating in time and place.
-She joined Crystal Springs Resort in 2020 and has designed the resort’s new wellness program.
+This relationship building helps define Restaurant Latour’s unique dining experience.
+She joined Crystal Springs Resort in 2020 and has designed the Resort’s new wellness program.